Anxiety Therapy in Massachusetts

 You may have started to avoid things that trigger anxiety — making new friends, leaving your job, speaking up, setting boundaries — so your world gradually shrinks… often without you realizing it at first.

 Or maybe you don’t avoid anything at all.
-You show up.
-You perform.
-You push through.
-But internally, you’re crawling out of your skin — and afterward, you spiral over everything you said.
+You show up but internally, you’re crawling out of your skin — and afterward, you spiral over everything you said.

-Anxiety can also look like people-pleasing, conflict avoidance, or feeling responsible for everyone else’s comfort.
-You say yes when you mean no. You overthink every text.
-You rehearse hard conversations that never happen.
+Anxiety can also look like perfectionism, people-pleasing, conflict avoidance, or feeling responsible for everyone else’s comfort.
+Anxiety can sometimes overlap with how people relate to food or their body.
+You overthink every food choice or outfit choice.
+You say yes when you mean no. You rehearse hard conversations that never happen.

 It’s exhausting.